YingLiangjxau/CNA_origin/README.md

 CNA origin was implemented in python 3.7.3 using keras (2.24) with the backend of tensorflow (1.14.0)   <br/>

+The program now has a bug that can only be run using CPU (not GPU).
+We are trying to fix it.

 If you have any question,please send email to aliang1229@126.com.&emsp; We will continue to improve the code of CNA_origin.